MileHacker Logo

 São Miguel's public bus network mainly serves Ponta Delgada and connects it to other major towns and some larger villages.
 It does not bring extensive coverage to all natural attractions, remote viewpoints, or hiking trailheads, making it challenging to rely solely on for comprehensive island exploration.

-Urban "Minibus" systems operate within Ponta Delgada, covering the city center.
-Interurban buses connect to towns like Ribeira Grande, Lagoa, Furnas, and Nordeste, following set routes and schedules.
+Urban "Minibus" systems function within Ponta Delgada city, covering the city center.
+Interurban buses connect to the town centers like Ribeira Grande, Lagoa, Furnas, and Nordeste, following set routes and schedules.

 Bus System Details